SharkSnack/shiren-5/content/dungeons/tower-of-the-past.md

     <td>45</td>
     <td>9</td>
     <td><span class="greenText">Anti-Metal</span></td>
-    <td>Moves at double speed, but only attacks once.<br/>Always generated <a href="/shiren5/system/status-conditions#napping">Napping</a>, and wakes up when you enter the room.<br/>Creates traps (selected from that floor's trap table) inside rooms.<br/>Stops for 2 turns after creating a trap, and can create a trap when defeated.</td>
+    <td>Moves at double speed, but only attacks once.<br/>Always generated <a href="/shiren5/system/status-conditions#napping">Napping</a>, and wakes up when you enter the room.<br/>Creates traps (selected from that floor's trap table) inside rooms.<br/>Stops for 2 turns after creating a trap.<br/>Chance to create a trap when defeated.</td>
   </tr>
   <tr>
     <td>2-4</td>